Inshalk/assignment_zrex_instagram/README.md

   DATABASE="Your_API_KEY"

   3. how to get api key

-    1. open mongodb's official site create or login with your account
-    2. Create new project
+ 3.1. open mongodb's official site create or login with your account 3.2.
+Create new project
-    3. Click next and click new project after seeing members access permission
-    4. then you will redirected to a screen where you see create cluster click create cluster named it as you want
-    5. now click free in deploy your cluster screen leave the rest as it is now click go to advance
-    6. now you will redirected to Create a Dedicated Cluster page now click free and create cluster
-    7. now you will be redirected to cluster page click on get Connection string
-    8. now enter any user name and password and remember it now click on add ip address add 0.0.0.0 to allow access to anyone and click on add ip address and add your ip address also
+ 3.3.
+Click next and click new project after seeing members access permission 3.4. then you will redirected to a screen where you see create cluster click create cluster named it as you want 3.5. now click free in deploy your cluster screen leave the rest as it is now click go to advance 3.6. now you will redirected to Create a Dedicated Cluster page now click free and create cluster 3.7. now you will be redirected to cluster page click on get Connection string 3.8. now enter any user name and password and remember it now click on add ip address add 0.0.0.0 to allow access to anyone and click on add ip address and add your ip address also

-    9. After that click on choose connection method after that click on Drivers leave eveything as it is copy the connection string and finally You got your api key or connection string now paste it on your .env file DATABASE="Your_API_KEY"
+ 3.9.
+After that click on choose connection method after that click on Drivers leave eveything aW3sit is copy the connection string and finally You got your api key or connection string noW3wpaste it on your .env file DATABASE="Your_API_KEY"

 To run the server type "node index.js"